Medical Policy: 07.01.60

 January 2015 Maestro Rechargeable System (EnteroMedics, St. Paul, MN) was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process for use in adults aged 18 years and older who have a body mass index (BMI) of 40 to 45 kg/m2 or a BMI of 35 to 39.9 kg/m2 with 1 or more obesity related conditions such as high blood pressure or high cholesterol and have failed at least 1 supervised weight management program within the past 5 years.
 Implantable components are incompatible with magnetic resonance imaging.
 Additional contraindications to use of the device include conditions such as cirrhosis of the liver, portal hypertension and clinically significant hiatal hernia, and the presence of a previously implanted medical device.
 FDA product code: PIM.

-Implantable vagus nerve stimulation (VNS) may be considered medically necessary when both of the following criteria is met:
+Implantable vagus nerve stimulation (VNS) may be considered medically necessary when both of the following criteria are met:

 Note: Medically refractory seizures are defined as seizures that occur in spite of therapeutic levels of antiepileptic drugs or seizures that cannot be treated with therapeutic levels of antiepileptic drugs because of intolerable adverse effects of these drugs.

 Replacement or revisions of an implantable vagus nerve stimulator and/or leads is considered medically necessary in an individual that meets the above criteria and the existing generator/lead/electrodes/programmer is no longer under warranty and/or cannot be repaired.

 Vagus Nerve Stimulation (VNS) is considered investigational as treatment of all other conditions, including but not limited to the following:

-Non-implantable vagus nerve stimulation (transcutaneous vagus nerve stimulation (t-VNS)) devices are considered investigational for all indications, including but not limited to the following:
+Non-implantable transcutaneous vagus nerve stimulation (tVNS) devices are considered investigational for all indications, including but not limited to the following:

-Intra-abdominal vagal nerve blocking therapy is considered investigational for all indications, including but not limited to the treatment of obesity.
+Intra-abdominal vagus nerve blocking therapy is considered investigational for all indications, including but not limited to the treatment of obesity.

 Based on the peer reviewed medical literature the evidence includes two sham-controlled randomized trials in which the primary efficacy outcome was not met for either trial.
 Additional studies are needed to compare effectiveness of vagal nerve blocking therapy with other obesity treatments and to assess long-term durability of weight loss and safety.
-The evidence is insufficient to determine the effects of this technology on health outcomes and therefore, is considered investigational.
+The evidence is insufficient to determine the effects of this technology on net health outcomes and therefore, is considered investigational.